 The scientists argue that these structures are indeed the remnants of galaxies that were accreted in the past, and among other things they estimate limits on the masses of these parent galaxies.
 Computer simulations provide some rough level of agreement.
 The authors note that with more detailed computations, these structures offer a powerful new tool to advance the study of galaxy evolution.

-Publication: “Spatial Structures in the Globular Cluster Distribution of the Ten Brightest Virgo Galaxies,” R. D’Abrusco, G. Fabbiano, A. Zezas, ApJ 2015 (in press)
+Reference: “Spatial Structures in the Globular Cluster Distribution of the Ten Brightest Virgo Galaxies” by R. D’Abrusco, G. Fabbiano and A. Zezas, 15 May 2015, The Astrophysical Journal.